Barack Obama Is Having A LOT Of Funny Dismantling Donald Trump In Florida On Behalf Of Joe Biden And Kamala Harris [Video]

 President Barack Obama has completely lost his filter.
 For the past 3.75 years, the 44th POTUS has remained pretty quiet or at the very least measured when it comes to directly criticizing the sitting president of 53% of white women but that’s over now.
 As one of Barry’s former staff members told an MSNBC analyst, “the bear is off the leash”.
 Just last Wednesday, (Oct 21.)
-Obama slammed Trump during the Biden-Harris campaign trail stop in Philadelphia, expressing his frustration with the Cheetoh in Chief and his handling of the coronavirus.
+Obama slammed Trump during his Biden-Harris campaign trail stop in Philadelphia, expressing his frustration with the Cheetoh in Chief and his handling of the coronavirus.

 “I never thought Donald Trump would embrace my vision or continue my policies, but I did hope for the sake of the country, that he might show some interest in taking the job seriously,” said the former president last week.
 “But it hasn’t happened.
 He hasn’t showed any interest in doing the work or helping anybody but himself and his friends.”